 Project F (SR-55, I-405 to I-5) was advertised on December 6, 2021.
 On March 10, 2022, construction bids for the project were opened.
-The apparent low bidder was 0.8 percent below the engineer's estimate.
-Staff will monitor the SR-55 project contract award and continue to track the construction market and update the spreadsheet as appropriate.
+On May 27, 2022, the construction contract was awarded to the lowest bidder, which was 0.8 percent below the engineer's estimate.
+Staff will continue to track the construction market and update the spreadsheet as appropriate.